 Event Staffing in the New World post Covid-19

 One of the biggest hits the event industry has taken is right in the staffing.
 Ouch – and we felt that here at Liveforce.
-As event after event was cancelled many events profs, planners and freelancers found themselves out of work, out of the industry and having to take on totally different roles.
+As organizers canceled event after event, many event professionals, planners, and freelancers lost their jobs, left the industry, and had to take on completely different roles.
 The pandemic has caused a “brain-drain” as Krueger refers to it in this great interview from Event Tech, and a tragic loss of talent from the industry.

 When – not if – in-person events return, the industry will feel this loss of talent and skills.
 There will also be new roles to consider as AV and tech will continue to play a larger part in event planning and production.
 How will event planners find and hire these event tech profs?
-How will the event freelancers reconnect with the event companies they worked with in 2019?
+Will the event freelancers reconnect with the event companies they worked with in 2019?
 How will full-time planners who found themselves out of work in 2020, reinvent themselves as third party consultants and back into the industry in 2021?

 It’s time to embrace the “new world” and the skills and roles needed to push the events industry along.